mlhartme/stool/client/documentation.md

 * **MAIL_PASSWORD**
   Password for mailHost.
 Type string, default empty.
 * **MEMORY_QUOTA**
-  Max memory that all apps may allocate.
+  Max memory that all apps may reserve.
 0 to disable.
 Type number, default 0.
 * **PORT_FIRST**
   First port available for stages.
+Note that the first 4 values are reserved for the dashboard and will not be used for stages.
+  Stool allocates stage ports from the range $PORT_FIRST ... $POST_LAST.
+To choose a port for a given Stage, Stool computes a hash of stage and app name in this range.
+If this port if already allocated, the next higher port is checked (with roll-over to portFirst if necessary).
   Type number, default 9000.
 * **PORT_LAST**
   Last port available for stages.
 Type number, default 9999.
 * **REGISTRY_NAMESPACE**